 The core practices are:

 - Listen.
-Opening awareness, receiving, seeing.
+Opening awareness, receiving and noticing effortlessly.

 - Trust.
 Letting go into courage and fearlessness.

 All of these practices are held in the practice of Embodiment: grounding and rooting our experiences into the body, our home in this life, and outwardly into our life.